-The bill allows taxpayers subject to the corporation franchise or personal income tax and electric and telephone companies subject to a municipal income tax for a taxable year ending in 2005 to irrevocably elect to incorporate the Internal Revenue Code and other federal laws that were in effect for that taxable year, as opposed to laws that would otherwise be incorporated under the bill (i.e., the IRC and federal laws as they exist on the bill's relevant effective date).
+The bill allows taxpayers subject to the corporation franchise or personal income tax and electric and telephone companies subject to a municipal income tax for a taxable year ending in 2005 to irrevocably elect to incorporate the Internal Revenue Code and other federal laws that were in effect for that taxable year, as opposed to laws that would otherwise be incorporated under the bill (i.e., the IRC and federal laws as they exist on the bill's immediate effective date).
 If a taxpayer files a report or return for the taxable year ending in 2005 that incorporates federal law applicable to that taxable year, without adjustments to reverse the effects of any differences between those provisions and those that would otherwise be incorporated under the bill, that taxpayer is deemed to have made an irrevocable election to incorporate the federal law in effect for that taxable year rather than that which would be in effect under the bill.
+Taxpayers also may make the election for taxable years ending in 2006 but before H.B.
+530's immediate effective date.